Need Help Now – for additional urgent resources

 COUNSELING SERVICES CONTINUES TO PROVIDE TELEHEALTH SUPPORT TO ALL NAU STUDENTS

 We remain committed to your health and well-being

-In order to do our part to stop the spread of the current pandemic, Counseling Services will provide support to students physically located in Arizona exclusively via telehealth counseling for the Fall 2020 semester.
-We ask that you please call in first if you are interested in initiating counseling services, please call 928-523-2261 to schedule.
+If you are interested in initiating counseling services, please call 928-523-2261 to schedule.
 You will be connected with one of our medical or mental health providers for a telehealth appointment.
 This call-first procedure is in place to better serve you, increase efficiency, and ultimately minimize risk for the NAU community.